polarmobile/coffeescript-style-guide/README.md

 _privateMethod: ->
 ```

-Use a leading dollar sign for jQuery elements or collections:
+Use a leading `$` for jQuery elements or collections:
 ```coffeescript
 $element = $('#element')
 ```